Department Spotlight on Business Intelligence

 This intense data analysis is a new focus at Pepperdine and for the Information Technology department.
 This seasoned team of four data specialists works closely with senior administration and the Office of Institutional Effectiveness to provide user-friendly tools and applications to analyze University data.
 The OBI also guides the University to build a solid data collecting infrastructure and create best practices to grow a robust data warehouse for Pepperdine.

 The OBI's first focus is on information from the PeopleSoft Student Administration system.
-Future plans will incorporate data from areas like Finance, HR, Housing, National Student Clearinghouse, and the Department of Education.
+Future plans will incorporate data from areas like Finance, HR, Housing and Residence Life, National Student Clearinghouse, and the Department of Education.

 Meet the Business Intelligence Team